In-group favoritism: Competition

 Realistic conflict theory (or realistic group conflict) posits that competition between groups for resources is the cause of in-group bias and the corresponding negative treatment of members of the out-group.
 Muzafer Sherif's Robbers Cave Experiment is the most widely known demonstration of realistic conflict theory.
 In the experiment, 22 eleven-year-old boys with similar backgrounds were studied in a mock summer camp situation, with researchers posing as camp personnel.

-The boys were divided into two equal groups and encouraged to bond, with the aim of fostering an in-group mentality.
-The researchers then introduced a series of competitive activities which pitted groups against each other for a valuable prize.
+The boys were divided into two equal groups and encouraged to bond, to foster an in-group mentality.
+The researchers then introduced a series of competitive activities that pitted groups against each other for a valuable prize.
 Hostility and out-group negativity ensued.
 Lastly, researchers attempted to reverse the hostility by engaging the boys in situations of mutual interdependence, an effort which eventually resulted in relative harmony between the two groups.

 Sherif concluded from this experiment that negative attitudes toward out-groups arise when groups compete for limited resources.
 However, he also theorized that inter-group frictions could be reduced and positive relations created, but only in the presence of an overarching goal, which could only be achieved with the two groups' cooperation.